myrrlyn/website-content/text-sample.md

 <!-- -->

-> This is a danger blockquote.
+> This is a danger sidebar.
 >
 > It requires two paragraphs in order for the image marker to not look terrible.
 {:tag="aside" .bq-harm .iso7010 .p010}

 <!-- -->

-> This is a warning blockquote, warning of big stamps on short messages.
+> This is a warning sidebar, warning of big stamps on short messages.
 {:tag="aside" .bq-warn .iso7010 .w027}

 <!-- -->

-> This is a safety blockquote.
+> This is a safety sidebar.
 >
 > It will contain reassuring or helpful information, in theory.
 {:tag="aside" .bq-safe .iso7010 .e003}

 <!-- -->

-> This is an informational blockquote.
+> This is an informational sidebar.
 >
 > It contains text that may be a fun parenthetical but does not otherwise carry
 > meaning.